 - A/B testing;

-- no HTML coding required to modify the templates or the images;
+- no HTML coding is required to modify the templates or the images;

-- the price starts from $15 a month, which makes GetResponse one of the most convenient solution in this niche.
+- the price starts from $19 a month, which makes GetResponse one of the most convenient solutions in this niche.

 According to HubSpot, there was an increase of 75% of the businesses that believe Facebook is critical to their success.

-What you want to create is a clean and well optimized page, with a catchy image and a targeted message.
+What you want to create is a clean and well-optimized Facebook page, with a catchy image and a targeted message.
 Don’t forget the killer headline and the contrasting CTA button.